oracle-samples/maa/wls-hydr/README.md

 - If your WLS/FMW domain is using a database, use the steps at https://docs.oracle.com/en/solutions/configure-standby-db/index.html to configure an Oracle Data Guard standby in OCI.

+Refer to the video recording at [WLS-HYDR DEMO I - COMPLETE HYBRID DR SETUP](https://videohub.oracle.com/media/WLS-HYDR+DEMO+I+-+COMPLETE+HYBRID+DR+SETUP/1_pto77lrv/379099062) for a detailed drive through the steps for this scenario.

 ## Running "BACKUP AND RESTORE TO OCI"

 To perform a "BACKUP AND RESTORE TO OCI", follow these steps: